A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

 For a closure of an arbitrary diagram, $l+m<n+1$ is possible.
 However, for any diagram in $X^i \cap \omega(X^i)$ (with extra circles thrown in) we have $l+m \ge n+1$, since removing the circles yields precisely $c_{a^i_k,\omega(a^i_k)}$ for some $k$.
 This guarantees that evaluating the formula on an element of $V^i$ yields a power series with \emph{non-negative} coefficients. \end{remark}

+The proof of the lemma may be found shortly below.
+Temporarily assuming the lemma, the remainder of our results are easy.

-\begin{thm} $\mV^i$ is idempotent closed and has Krull-Schmidt.
+\begin{thm} $\mV^i_2$ is idempotent closed and Krull-Schmidt, so that $\mV^i \cong \mV^i_2$.
 Its Grothendieck group is isomorphic to $V^i$. \end{thm}

-\begin{proof} It is enough to check that for any $u_{\ii} \ne u_{\jj}$ corresponding to matchings in $X^i$, that $\HOM(U_{\ii},U_{\ii})$ is concentrated in non-negative degrees with a 1-dimensional degree 0 part, and that $\HOM(U_{\ii},U_{\jj})$ is concentrated in strictly positive degrees.
+\begin{proof} It is enough to check that for any $u_{\ii} \ne u_{\jj}$ corresponding to matchings in $X^i$, that $\Hom(U_{\ii},U_{\ii})$ is concentrated in non-negative degrees with a 1-dimensional degree 0 part, and that $\Hom(U_{\ii},U_{\jj})$ is concentrated in strictly positive degrees (see the proof of Proposition \ref{prop-traceisenough}).
 This is a calculation using the semi-linear pairing.
-We assume the lemma.

 Letting $m$ be the number of circles in a configuration on the punctured disk, and $k=n+1-2l$ the nesting number, then the evaluation will be in strictly positive degrees if $m<n+1$, and will be in non-negative degrees with a 1-dimensional degree 0 part if $m=n+1$ exactly.
-But this was precisely the calculation in the proof of Lemma \ref{mainlemma}: for arbitrary crossingless matchings $u_{\ii}$ and $u_{\jj}$, the closure of $u_{\ii} \omega(u_{\jj})$ has fewer than $n+1$ circles if $u_{\ii} \ne u_{\jj}$, and exactly $n+1$ if they're equal. \end{proof}
+But this was precisely the calculation in the proof of Lemma \ref{lemma-something}: for arbitrary crossingless matchings $u_{\ii}$ and $u_{\jj}$, the closure of $u_{\ii} \omega(u_{\jj})$ has fewer than $n+1$ circles if $u_{\ii} \ne u_{\jj}$, and exactly $n+1$ if they're equal. \end{proof}